 Canadian donations amount to 0.77% of our total GDP, which puts us in third place worldwide.
 Only New Zealanders and Americans are more generous, per capita.
 Total donations also increased significantly between 1985 and 2008, when the financial crisis hit.
 Since 2008, annual donation amounts (normalized to 2014 dollars) have been unstable year to year, but still greater than they were in any year earlier than 2005.
 In 2014, the most recent year for which there is data, Canadians donated about $9.6 billion.

-Although the total has increased steadily for 30 years, the number of individual donors has decreased over the same time period, as shown in .
+Although the total has increased steadily for 30 years, the number of individual donors has decreased over the same time period, as shown in the graph below.
 This means that charities are dependent on an ever-shrinking pool of donors, which points to possible trouble ahead if these few generous individuals stop donating, perhaps because they pass away.

 Men tend to donate in higher numbers, and give more money, than women.
 Older people also donate in greater numbers, and more generously, than their younger compatriots.
 Donations from people in lower income groups have declined faster since 1985 than those in higher income brackets.
 This is likely because of increasing income disparity, which means that the purchasing power of lower earners has declined over this time.